Molly Burke

-Molly Jane Lucy Burke (born February 8, 1994) is a Canadian YouTube personality and motivational speaker whose eponymous channel has just under 2 million subscribers.
+Molly Jane Lucy Burke (born February 8, 1994) is a Canadian YouTube personality and motivational speaker whose eponymous channel has nearly 2 million subscribers.
 Burke was diagnosed at age four with retinitis pigmentosa, a condition which causes loss of vision.
 She lost most of her sight at age 14.
 Previously, she was a spokesperson for Foundation Fighting Blindness Canada.

 Burke's content focuses on her experiences with blindness, fashion and makeup advice, and vlogs about her daily life and activities.
 She advocates for disability rights.
-She also shows her experiences with her guide dog Elton John along with her cat Lavender and her retired dogs, Gallop, Bennix and Gypsy.
+She also shows her experiences with her guide dog Elton John along with her cat Lavender and her previous guide dogs, Gallop, Bennix and Gypsy.